OpenCyphal-Garage/uavcan.github.io/Implementations/Pyuavcan/Tutorials/2._Parsing_DSDL_definitions/index.md

         print_attributes(t.response_fields, t.response_constants)
 ```

-Now, we're assuming that the Pyuavcan package is installed.
+Make sure the Pyuavcan package is installed, then run the script.
-If it is not, put it into the same directory too so it can be imported relatively.

-Run the script.

 The output should look like this:

 ```